andyeske/How-to-CAD-Disney/README.md

 <a name="S4half"></a>
 ### (BONUS) Session 4.5: Disney Trains - Stations & Park Layout!
 (online only)

+**Objective:** In this session, we’ll continue building the SolidWorks – Disney Universe by practicing how to accurately model a historic-looking building.

 **Session Activities:**
 * Main Street [Train](https://www.disneyfoodblog.com/wp-content/uploads/2021/03/2021-DLR-Disneyland-Train-Station-Stock-.jpg) Station.